erickbytes/divbull/divbull.com/content/blog/The-Solar-Narrative-Vs-The-Stocks.md

 taking a slightly smaller but still significant loss.
 I sold out of both because I believed that they could go lower based on shaky business fundamentals.
 Recently, that has been the case.
 This morning, Enphase Energy shares are priced at $33, down -23%.
 Sunrun shares are priced at $5.73, down -40% this morning on the solar credit termination news.
-In total, my solar investment loss has been $3,369.
+My total realized loss from solar investments is $3,369.
+Bankruptcy appears to be a real possibility.

 In theory, solar was a great investment idea.
 In practice, it was not for me.
-Perhaps I could chalk it up to poor timing and could have held longer.
-In the end, I harvested the losses to lower my tax bill, preventing another $1,062 of capital loss had I held on.
-I fully believe Sunrun may go bankrupt someday.
-We'll see.
+Perhaps I could chalk it up to poor timing, mediocre stock picking and unlucky policy.
+After owning for approximately 2 years, I harvested the losses to lower my tax bill.
+In retrospect, this prevented another $1,062 of capital loss had I held on.

 Today, I'm only holding a small position in First Solar (FSLR) to invest in the solar industry.
 In my opinion, this company is the most likely to succeed of the 3 companies I had invested in,